dbp/website/essays/2018-04-19-how-to-prove-a-compiler-fully-abstract.md

 Both **equivalence preservation** and **equivalence reflection** (what make a compiler fully abstract) relate to how the compiler treats program equivalences, which in this case I'm considering observational equivalence.
-Two programs `p1` and `p2` are **observationally equivalent** if you cannot make any external observations that can distinguish them.
+Two programs `p1` and `p2` are **observationally equivalent** if you cannot tell any difference between the result of running them, including any side effects.

-For example, if the only externally observable behavior about programs in your language that you can make is see what output they print, this means that the two programs print the same output, even if they are implemented in completely different ways.
+For example, if the only observable behavior about programs in your language that you can make is see what output they print, this means that the two programs print the same output, even if they are implemented in completely different ways.
 Observational equivalence is extremely useful, especially for compilers, which when optimizing may change how a particular program is implemented but should not change the observable behavior.
 But it is also useful